juliusbethge/ux-lib-poc/README.md

-# WDS Shadcn Repository
+# WDS Shadcn Registry

 A collection of accessible components built for use with Shadcn

 ## Documentation

-Visit https://wds-shadcn-repository.netlify.app to view the documentation.
+Visit https://wds-shadcn-registry.netlify.app to view the documentation.

-## Contributing (coming soon)
+## Contributing

 Please read the [contributing guide](/CONTRIBUTING.md).